DouglasFreshHabian/MerkCamFirm/README.md

 To unpack the firmware, I ran the following binwalk command binwalk -eM merkury.bin

+I have also chose to add the user manual for the camera which I acquired usin the fcc id.

 Any thoughts and feedback on any of this would be greatly appreciated.
 Thank you.

                                                                                 Live, Love, Linux